Attorney Shane Zisman in his office

 • Worried about keeping your car, home, or paycheck

-• Trying to decide between Chapter 7, Chapter 13, or a non-bankruptcy approach
+• Trying to decide between Chapter 7 and Chapter 13

 A consultation can help you understand which options may fit your situation under Iowa and federal law.
 Fees are discussed before you decide to hire a lawyer.